Embodied Environments#

 def is_task_success(self, **kwargs):

-# Optional: Define success criteria (mainly for IL data collection)
+# Required: Define success criteria for filtering successful episodes

 # Returns: torch.Tensor of shape (num_envs,) with boolean values